The past is today.

-Everything we are now is a result of who we have been in the past.
-When you study history, you gain a deep understanding of the people, places and events that have helped shape the world we know today.
+History is to memorialize, yes.
+It is the deeds of great people doing great things, true.
+But it is so much more.
+It is a sense of understanding that without, we are totally adrift.
 As a history major, you will explore the entire sweep of the human experience – spanning centuries, continents and cultures.
 You will develop a rich historical perspective and a strong set of skills in research, writing, problem solving, and critical thinking.
+The tools of a historian transcend to professions far beyond studying the past.
 The history program prepares students for careers in various professional occupations, law, journalism, teaching, business, public service, library sciences, international work, historical research, and provides a necessary background for graduate work or other specialized training.

 Is it for you?